kyma-incubator/kyma-showcase/docs/architecture.md

 6. The Functions send the image in base64 to the Google Cloud Platform (GCP) for processing.
 7. The Redis Database entry is updated with newly obtained image details.
 8. Depending on the details content, a new event may be sent triggering next Functions.
-9. Upon clicking a single image in the Frontend UI, a details page is displayed listing all the information recieved from the Google Cloud Platform(GCP).
+9. Upon clicking a single image in the Frontend UI, a details page is displayed listing all the information received from the GCP.

 The initial event triggers `Multiple object detection`, `Landmark detection` and `General labels` Functions.
 The remaining ones get triggered based on the content of the response recieved from the GCP.